sensu/sensu-community-plugins/README.md

 name or organization.
 If you wish to use a different open source license, please submit a pull request adding that license to the repo and use that license's boilerplate instead.

+## WTF

+Since GitLab is charging for this functionality in it's enterprise http://doc.gitlab.com/ee/integration/jenkins.html, I moved it to a private bucket for no more unethical practice.